mtilson/docker-dokuwiki/README.md

 ## Installation

+* On the fresh docker system (if you didn't run this installation procedure before), follow these steps:
+    * Create project directory, `cd` to it, and run the following commands from within this project directory
     * Create `.env` file with the following environment variables, see the description and examples above
 ```bash
 DOKUWIKI_FE_RULE=Host:wiki.example.com
 PERSISTENT_DIR=/opt/docker/persistent